 Other skills offered in first aid training include how to handle burns, heat-related illnesses, animal and insect bites, poisoning and among others.

 The skills and knowledge in first aid training provide the necessary confidence a yoga teacher needs to handle health emergencies effectively.
 Wrong management of specific health situations such as wounds can worsen wounds, for instance.
 As an instructor, the teacher is expected to remain calm and reassure clients who get injured.
 The CPR and first aid training offer the necessary techniques on how to stay contained at the face of crisis.
 CPR trained yoga teachers more confident when dealing with health emergencies as they are aware of what the victim is going through and how to manage efficiently.
-Though not compulsory, yoga teachers need to have CPR and First Aid Certification.
+Though not compulsory, yoga teachers need to have CPR and First Aid Certification and renew it regularly by taking CPR BLS certification renewal.
 Moreover, it is difficult to secure a good job without it.